Sukhvansh2004/Autonomous-Localization-Frosthack/README.md

    - Applies the PnP algorithm on the inliers to compute an initial pose estimate.
    - The initial pose is refined using visual-inertial fusion.

-4. **Data Management and Visualization Module:**
+4. **TortoiseBot, Gazebo and Rviz:**
-   - Handles storage and retrieval of map data.
+   - Handles the necessary packages required for tortoisebot functionality.
-   - Provides real-time visualization of the localization process (optional integration with tools such as RViz).
+   - Runs gazebo and rviz with proper visualization

 ---